sjjsy/neronet/doc/notes_on_meetings.md

 Sprint goal: *Publish Neronet as an open source project*

+## 02-03 Sprint 3 retrospective

+### Visiting and reviewing the commitments done in the last sprint retrospective

+- CI not set up
+- Automated tests not done
+- More experiments and trials, less debating on whether to do what.
+Somewhat successful

+### Identifying things the team should start doing

+- Consider employing CI with Travis, Joona
+- System test automation, Joona
+- Following the hours spent by all the developers and properly adjusting them

+### Identifying things the team should continue doing

+- Hold daily scrums only when some of the developers feel the need for them

+## 02-05 300m Frifury

+Participants: Samuel, Matias

+Agenda:
+- Sprint planning with (Samuel, Matias)
+-

+### Sprint planning

+- Improve code documentation and commenting
+- General appearance, marketability and clarity improvement
+- Triton support (Consult Pyry with inclusion to backlog)
+- Google "Neronet" group for marketing and user support
+- Gather test users: Pyry, Jelena, Simo, Triton users
+- Extend and improve the documentation in the technical overview
+- Embed/append mainenance instructions to the technical overview
+- Continuous integration
+- Improvements based on user feedback
+- Advert in Reddit
+- Use cases: categorizing numbers, some neural networks problems
+- Future of Neronet?
+- Basic Neronet via GUI
+- Visualize variable changes
+- Automated testing

+### Daily scrum

+- Teemu and Matias tried to test Neronet with a Theano example script;
+  Now they are to continue creating a few use cases
+- Iiro did planning work related to the variable visualization story; He will continue the work today.
+- Samuel did some overall sprint planning and will now try to work on adding Slurm support

+### Message to Pyry

+Triton
+We discussed about the

+User testing

 ## 02-29 60m Progress review 2

 Participants: team + PO + Coach